thosgt/edm_main_algorithms/README.md

 This repository contains some of the main EDM models for Knowledge Tracing.

-For now it contains DAS3H model by Choffin et al., a basic FeedForwardModel, and DKT
+For now it contains DAS3H model by Choffin et al., a basic FeedForwardModel, DKT and SAKT

 ## Setup

+Download the datasets you want (Assistments and/or others) and put them in a data folder at the root of this project

 Create a new conda environment with python 3
 ```